LimKianAn/xcluster/README.md

 ## Goal

 On top of [*metal-stack*](https://github.com/metal-stack) and [*kubebuilder*](https://github.com/kubernetes-sigs/kubebuilder), we built a minimal computer cluster which contains a *metal-stack* network and a *metal-stack* firewall.
 We would like to walk you through this process to show you *metal-stack* and share what we learnt about *kubebuilder* with you.
+We will assume you already went through [*kubebuiler book*](https://book.kubebuilder.io) and are looking for more hands-on examples.

 ## CustomResource XCluster and XFirewall

-In this post, we will assume you already went through [*kubebuiler book*](https://book.kubebuilder.io) and are looking for more hands-on examples.
-We created two *CustomResource* (*CR*): `XCluster` and `XFirewall`. `XCluster` represents the computer cluster and `XCluster` corresponds to *metal-stack* resource *firewall*.
+We created two *CustomResourceDefinition* (CRD): `XCluster` and `XFirewall`. `XCluster` represents the computer cluster and `XFirewall` corresponds to *metal-stack* resource *firewall*.
 We would like to keep it simple.
 If you want a fully-fledged implementation, stay tuned!
 Our *cluster-api-provider-metalstack* is on the way.

 ## Demo

-Clone the repo of *mini-lab* and *xcluster* in the same folder.
+Clone the repo of [*mini-lab*](https://github.com/metal-stack/mini-lab) and *xcluster* in the same folder.

 ```console
 ├── mini-lab